gatsbyjs/gatsby/packages/gatsby-plugin-typescript/README.md

 # gatsby-plugin-typescript

-Provides drop-in support for TypeScript and TSX.
+Allows Gatsby to build TypeScript and TSX files.
+Does NOT run type checking during build (see Caveats).

 ## Install